weison-tech/weison/README.md

 INSTALLATION
 ------------

-1, Use git clone command in your command line  this application to you directory:
+1, Use git clone command in your command line to clone  this application to you directory:

 ~~~
 git clone git@github.com:weison-tech/weison.git